milindvishnoi/Download-Folder-Organizer/README.md

 > pip3 install -r requirements.txt

-After this you need to give permission to the "cleaning.command" so that it can run on your computer.
+After this you need to give permission to the "cleaning.command" to give read, write and execute files.
 First you need to get into \*/DownloadCleaner/app by using terminal then run this command:

 > chmod 755 cleaning.command

+Read more about chmod 755 by clicking [here](https://codefather.tech/blog/chmod-755-command/)

 ## <a name="use"></a> How To Use